HCSLab/EdgeToll/README.md

 - 's' = the information of signed signature
 - 'edgeAddress' = the selected edge address
 - 'withdraw' = whether to withdraw, can only be True or False (bool)
+return: gas cost of publish trasactions when 'withdraw' = True

-Select Edge URL:  "http://127.0.0.1:7545/selectEdge/" for user to select a target edge, this url will response a target edge ssid.
+Select Edge URL:  "http://127.0.0.1:7545/selectEdge/" for user to select a target edge,
 parameter:
 - 'edgesWiFi': available edges of user (ssid of WiFi)
+return: a target edge's ssid for connection